Skip to main content

 EndpointPurpose

-POST /gateway/providers/slack/webhookGeneric provider endpoint
+POST /gateway/providers/slack/webhookSlack webhook endpoint

 Signature validation: Slack requests are validated using the signing secret (EVE_SLACK_SIGNING_SECRET).
 The provider computes HMAC-SHA256(signing_secret, v0:timestamp:body) and compares against the X-Slack-Signature header.
 Invalid signatures are rejected before parsing.